 One of the most notable aspects of the judgment is not its legal reasoning (which we will get to later on) but rather its bizarre and factually incorrect explanations, alongside shockingly offensive and unprofessional use of language.

 The judgment, written by Judge Sarah Goodman, begins with a significant chunk of unnecessary preamble, one section of which purports to outline the “philosophical approach to sex and gender” in a single paragraph.
 I set out the entire paragraph below, so you can see for yourselves what a truly remarkable piece of writing it is.
-I have italicised the most important section for the following discussion.

 For thousands of years human societies have identified a difference between men and women on the basis of their observable physical characteristics.
 In most societies this brought in its train received ideas about what men and women could do, or should do, and the different roles each sex (as defined by their bodies) should play in social relations, in work, in government, ownership of property, and so on.
 In post-enlightenment Europe the idea developed that female biology was not determinative of social roles, indeed that social roles might restrict the development of sporting or intellectual capacity, so that many of the differences in men and women’s abilities were not, as many thought, determined by the biological differences, but a product of socialisation.
 Male and female bodies were not the same thing as masculine and feminine behaviour.
 Mary Wollstonecraft and John Stuart Mill developed this.
 In the post war period these ideas received more attention.
 Particularly influential was Simone de Beauvoir’s publication in 1948 of The Second Sex, a detailed examination of how women were thought to be different from men, and how women were in fact taught to be women.
 In part two, she began: “one is not born, but rather becomes, a woman”.
 From this developed a philosophical exploration, initiated by Judith Butler, of the idea that woman is a socially determined category, rather than someone with particular physical characteristics linked to childbearing.
 People could identify as of a gender other than that observed at birth, or both, or neither, in whichever they were comfortable.
 It was not just that women, defined biologically, should have rights and opportunities equal to those of men, but that the biological differences did not matter.
 This is gender self-identity.